 turkey and black bean chili

 Danny’s Chili (which has no beans.
-This chili would be developed solely to annoy The Boy’s younger brother who gets incensed when you say chili with no beans because to him that’s just meat sauce)
+This chili would be developed solely to annoy The Boy’s younger brother who gets furious when you say chili with no beans because to him that’s just meat sauce)

 6 pepper chili